juagudeloo/Proyecto_DL-Trials/Inversion_model_1D/wavelength_as_channels/README.md

+Reduced resolution.

-layers: change number of convolutional layers.
+layers: changing the number of layers to check the best results.